At times, some users complained about connection timeout, and you saw error messages ORA-3136 in sqlnet.log as such:

 Luckily, the sqlnet.log logged the client connection data containing IP address for you to trace back the network condition at that time.
 Then, you can compare network response time during peak windows and off-peak windows to judge whether the network condition was normal or not.

-Database heavily loaded cannot be easily solved in a second, but we can mitigate the complaining by increase the inbound timeout limit (in seconds), here are the steps:
+Heavy loading of a database cannot be easily solved in one second, but we can mitigate the complaining by increase INBOUND_CONNECT_TIMEOUT_LISTENER, the inbound timeout limit (in seconds).

 $ echo "INBOUND_CONNECT_TIMEOUT_LISTENER = 160" >> $GRID_HOME/network/admin/listener.ora